 Please note that a grievance may not be considered if you have not followed official procedure in registering with the Office of Disability Services.

-Exceptions to these procedures may be granted by the Dean of Business and Graduate School, the Associate Dean of Academic Services, or the General Counsel.
+Exceptions to these procedures may be granted by the Associate Provost, the Associate Dean of Academic Services, or the General Counsel.

 If you are employed by the university and the grievance arises out of your employment, and you wish to report the grievance, you should refer to the Student Employment Manual.